Understanding the implications of underinsurance

 - Get informed – Read your product disclosure statements carefully and understand what your policy covers and does not cover.
 Talk to your insurer if there is anything you don’t understand.

 - Focus on needs and replacement costs – Remember, it is about what you would need to have to replace items, maintain current living standards, and cover ongoing financial obligations in case something unexpected happens.
-Life, income, and total and permanent disability are some of the key insurance types you may consider reassessing.
-However, don’t forget about other areas where insurance is important such as your car, home, pet, funeral, and travel insurance.
+Life, and total and permanent disability are some of the key insurance types you may consider reassessing.
+However, don’t forget about other areas where insurance could be important such as your car, home, pet, funeral, and travel insurance.